JoshuaChil/SightLine/README.md

 - We experimented with OpenVINO runtime to test converted ONNX format and understand differences in capability compared to the raw PyTorch weights file.
 NNCF (Neural Network Compression Framework) was also tested as a quantization approach.
-- OpenVINO Jupyter Notebooks were used as examples, along with documentation, to learn quantization implementation.
 - For further research on SightLine, we plan on leveraging the Intel extension for transformers, and Optimum for Intel, to compress large language models and attempt local mobile device processing of SightLine's AI pipeline.
 The effects of these Intel toolsets can